Context

 Is additive manufacturing going to change the way we fabricate?

-Certainly it is, Additive manufacturing has an immense growth potential with a 22% annual growth as it has offers mass customisation and reduced waste.
+Certainly it is, additive manufacturing has an immense growth potential with a 22% annual growth as it has offers mass customization and reduced waste.
 One of the challenges in additive manufacturing is to improve the precision and reliability of the manufacturing process.
-This can be done by sensing and optimisation using enhanced softwares which itself will be a 43.5 Billion market by 2028.
+This can be done by sensing and optimization using enhanced software’s which itself will be a 43.5 Billion market by 2028.

 What are the problems prevailing in the industry?